Kiffhost/exalted-scripture-understanding/Charms/Dragon-Blooded/Larceny/Expectation-Mirroring Stance.md

 Prerequisite Charms:
   - "[[Face-Stealing Reflection]]"
 ---
-Instant Disguise Prana Thosewhogazetoolongintotheirownreflectioninthe water risk drowning in themselves.
-Upon successfully using Face-Stealing Reflection, the Dragon-Blood may use this Charm to instantly and reflexively roll to disguise herself as the revealed character.
+Instant [[Disguise]] Prana Thosewhogazetoolongintotheirownreflectioninthe water risk drowning in themselves.
+Upon successfully using [[Face-Stealing Reflection]], the Dragon-Blood may use this Charm to instantly and reflexively roll to disguise herself as the revealed character.
 Every threshold success on her read intentions roll grants her one mote to spend enhancing her disguise.